jldbc/jldbc.github.io/_posts/2016-05-15-bookshelf.md

 ---
 A running list of books I’ve enjoyed, and a few quick thoughts on what I found worth sharing.

-__Currently Reading:__ Bayesian Data Analysis, Analyzing Baseball Data with R
+__Currently Reading:__ Bit by Bit: Social Research in the Digital Age

 # Data Science